Live Updates arrow

 2026 - Delivering on our commitments

-Ofwat has confirmed that we’ve completed all the actions required under the Section 19 undertakings agreed in 2019, following the wastewater sampling investigation in which we repaid £123 million to customers and received a £3 million fine.
-All 2019 actions have been completed, resulting in stronger compliance and improved reporting across the organisation.
-This has been supported by a full review of culture, systems, and processes, alongside £46 million of shareholder funded improvements and a further £13.5 million invested following the wider industry review.
+Ofwat has confirmed that we’ve now completed all the actions required under the undertakings given in 2019.
+Finishing this work has strengthened our compliance and improved how we report across the organisation.
+It’s been supported by a full review of our culture, systems and processes, £46 million of shareholder funded improvements, and a further £13.5 million invested after the wider industry review.

 Southern Water wastewater site